neufeld/AXIOME3/README.md

-# Neufeld lab 16S RNA analysis pipeline
+# AXIOME3 (16S rRNA analysis pipeline)

 ## About
-16S RNA analysis workflow based on QIIME2 wrapped in luigi framework.
+16S rRNA analysis workflow based on QIIME2 wrapped in luigi framework.

-Currently, it uses conda 4.7.12 and QIIME2 version 2019-07.
+Currently, it uses conda 4.7.12 and QIIME2 version 2019-10.

 Be aware that this repository is going through rapid changes in case you plan to actively make use of this project.